Remote Work for Special Needs Teachers: Support Virtually

 • Incorporate choice: Give students some freedom in how they approach their assignments or projects.
 Allowing them to choose topics, formats, or methods of presentation can boost motivation and creativity.

-See also Remote Work for Project Managers
+See also Remote Work for Cloud Computing Specialists

 Remote Work for Special Needs Teachers: Support Virtually